trigger-segfault/vscode_find_colors/README.md

 # vscode\_find\_colors
 Read VS Code theme colors and output them in a terminal.
-Designed for creating language grammer extensions, where color coordination is important.
+Designed for creating language grammar extensions, where color coordination is important.

 ## Usage